 - How to monetize a community: Ultimate guide

-Some platforms allow anyone to sign up, relying on reviews to help learners decide whether they'd like to work with a specific tutor.
-Others carry out more thorough vetting and may require proof of your qualifications before matching you with students.
+Some tutoring platforms let anyone sign up, with student reviews guiding future bookings.
+Others have stricter vetting processes and may require proof of your qualifications before connecting you with learners.

-Alternatively, you can branch out on your own, advertising your services online and in your community and hosting your business in your own whop.
-With a Chat app, Video app, Files app and payment processing features, Whop has everything you need to build a virtual tutoring business.
+You can also go solo: advertise your services online and in your community, and host your business on Whop.
+With built-in chat, video, file sharing, and payment processing, Whop has everything you need to run a seamless virtual tutoring business.

 The latter option has a higher earning potential, but means you have to be available to help your clients on an ongoing basis, which could be an issue if you'd like to be able to travel.